 Mr Allman was Managing Director of McPherson's Limited from 1995 to 2009 and prior to that he was Managing Director of Cascade Group Limited for 7 years.
 Before this he held senior positions with Elders IXL Limited and Castlemaine Tooheys Limited.
 Mr Allman holds a degree in engineering and prior to obtaining general management positions held managerial roles in production management, finance and marketing.

-Mr Allman is a Director of McPherson's Limited and Non Executive Director of Lomb Scientific Pty Ltd.
+Mr Allman is a Non Executive Director of McPherson's Limited.